ropensci/ckanr/.github/CONTRIBUTING.md

 * Submit a pull request to home base (likely master branch, but check to make sure) at `ropensci/ckanr`

 ### Also, check out our [discussion forum](https://discuss.ropensci.org)

-### Prefer to Email?
-Email the person listed as maintainer in the `DESCRIPTION` file of this repo.